phildavis17/writing/fizzbuzz/FizzBuzz.md

 ## FizzBuzz as a sequence

-If we apply some light mathematical reasoning, it's not too hard to conclude that there is an inherent pattern embedded in fizzbuzz, since our behavior is controlled by the divisibility of numbers. and every third number  fixed pattern in the output of FizzBuzz, as a consequence of the fixed pattern in numbers that are divisible by 3 or 5.
+If we apply some light mathematical reasoning, it's not too hard to conclude that there is an inherent pattern embedded in fizzbuzz, as a consequence of the fixed pattern in numbers that are divisible by 3 or 5.
 Essentially, we're changing our thinking from 'numbers divisible by 3' to 'every 3rd number'.
 There will be a certain pattern of Fizzes Buzzes and plain numbers up to 15, where there's a FizzBuzz, and then the pattern starts again from the beginning.
 What can we do with this?

 Python's `itertools` module, part of the standard library, has some tools we can import to help us take advantage of this pattern.
 Specifically, the `cycle` class, which lets us loop through a collection of items indefinitely, would allow us to put this pattern to use.
 Since we're starting a whole new approach, let's not worry about being clever for now.
 Let's just write out that cycle of 15 values, using empty strings to stand in for plain numbers, and see if we can do something with it.